-Planning Tools – Sara Dilmamode and Andrew Barry-Purssell, Lent Term Seminar series recap
+Planning Tools – Sara Dilmamode and Andrew Barry-Purssell, Lent Term Seminar

 On Monday 22 January 2018, as part of our Lent Term Seminar series, Sara Dilmamode (Citiesmode) and Andrew Barry-Purssell (Westminster Council) gave a fascinating presentation on planning tools, focusing on how development plans fit within a plan-led system.
 Click here to download the PPT presentation slides.